Mansi-Singhal/Mansi-Singhal/README.md

 <h3>A learner, Who learn everyday about how to use the technology in the best way.
 I am Coder with smooth coding skills which are among the renowned programing languages.
 Self-learning Software Engineering and Full-Stack-Web-Developer through research and development.
 Passionate about implementing and launching innovative projects.
 Initiating new ideas and also in driving those ideas into the path of success – that’s my job.</h3>
 <h1> Talking about Personal Stuffs! </h1>

-- 🔭 I’m currently working on a
+- 🔭 I’m currently working on a Notes taking app

 - 🌱 I’m currently learning **refreshing my Data structure and Algorithms**